 The Women Hygiene Awareness Programme, implemented by The Dream Welfare Society, aimed to promote menstrual hygiene awareness and healthy practices among women and adolescent girls.
-With dedicated investment, the programme reached participants, directly benefiting women and girls and indirectly impacting individuals across households and communities.
+The programme reached participants, directly benefiting women and girls and indirectly impacting individuals across households and communities.
 The intervention demonstrated a strong multiplier effect, reduced stigma surrounding menstruation, and improved health awareness, confidence, and dignity among participants through a highly cost-effective approach.

 | Parameter | Details |